dataset-ninja/vis-drone-2019-vid/README.md

-# VisDrone-VID dataset
+# VisDrone2019-VID Dataset

-VisDrone-VID is a dataset for object detection task.
+VisDrone2019-VID is a dataset for object detection and identification tasks.